Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 ### Training in Graph Mode

 The Graph can be used for training.
-Click on the “Code”below to see the detailed Code.
+Click on the “Code” below to see the detailed code.

 ??? code
     ```python